commercetools Shopify Import Help

 {"code":null,"type":"GraphApi::BulkMutationUserError","field":["query"],"message":"Variable $productSet of type ProductSetInput! was provided invalid value for invalid-field (Field is not defined on ProductSetInput)","extra_info":null}

 Note, this only applies to product and category imports.
-Customer and order imports don't use bulk operations (see the Customer Import Approach and Order Import Approach sections above), so this setting has no effect on them.
+Customer, order and discount imports don't use bulk operations (see the Customer Import Approach, Order Import Approach and Discount Import Approach sections above), so this setting has no effect on them.

 Log Retention